 I was afterwards sentenced to eight years penal servitude for the burglary at the Clifton Hotel.

 When asked if he had received corporal punishment for his daring deeds he simple replied

-Though William was thoroughly enjoying reliving his moment of fame, the reporter ended his piece with a poignant sentence.
+Though William was thoroughly relishing his moment of fame, the reporter ended his piece with a poignant sentence.

 Excerpts from the Western Gazette 1st Sep 1899 and various other national papers of the period.

 Don’t think this is just a book about the military in Weymouth …which of course it is…but it contains so much more.

 Stories of Weymouth and Portland families, tales of harsh conditions for convicts and local quarrymen in the Portland dust bowls.